apache/flink-cdc/docs/content/connectors/postgres-cdc.md

 FAQ
 --------

-#### Q1: How to config tableList when we build postgres-cdc source in datastream API?
+#### Q1: How to config `tableList` option when build Postgres CDC source in DataStream API?

-The tableList is using full path rather than table name in datastream API.
-For postgres-cdc, the tableList is like 'my_schema.my_table'.
+The `tableList` option requires table name with schema name rather than table name in DataStream API.
+For Postgres CDC source, the `tableList` option value should  like 'my_schema.my_table'.